djsime1/awesome-flipperzero/FAQ.md

 This happens when the tag is password protected.
 There's no quick fix for this, but solutions are in the works.

 ### Why does it take so long to read a Mifare Classic?
-The data on Mifare Classic cards is split up into sections, and each section is protected by a key.
-Flipper attempts to read the card by preforming a dictionary attack on the card using a bunch of common keys.
-Some sectors will be unlocked, others won't be.
+Mifare classics are split up into sectors, these sectors are protected by two keys, the attack "read mifare classic" uses is called a dictionary attack, this attack takes a big list, currently comprised of about 2000 common keys and checks them individually against each sector on the card. if your keys are in the dictionary it may take some time to read the whole card, if you keys are not in the dictionary it will take hours and give you no useful output.

 ### What does it mean when no sectors could be read on a Mifare Classic?
-The data on Mifare Classic cards is split up into sections, and each section is protected by a key.
+The data on Mifare Classic cards is split up into sectors, and each section is protected by two keys.
 The read has failed, meaning the card didn't use any common keys.
-Workarounds are being developed.
+The only other attack currently available is "Detect Reader" which you need to use alongside Mfkey32v2 on an external device.
+[Link to mfkey32v2](https://github.com/equipter/mfkey32v2)

 ### What does it mean when some but not all sectors could be read on a Mifare Classic?
-The data on Mifare Classic cards is split up into sections, and each section is protected by a key.
+The data on Mifare Classic cards is split up into sectors, and each sector is protected by two keys.
 The read wasn't successful, but it didn't fail either.
 Some of the card's data was read and saved, but not all.
 Even if not all sectors were read, it's still worth trying to use the partial save.